Cloud Computing Search

 On-premise Computing

 The first and traditional approach is called on-premise computing.
 In this approach individuals or institutions determine their computing needs, procure required hardware and software, install and run on the computers located on the premise- personal office or company building.
-Until very recently , up to 2005, the on-premises approach to deploying and using business software was the most common.
+Until very recently , up to 2005, the on-premises approach to deploying and using business software was

 The second approach for meeting computing needs is called on-demand wherein user can access computing resources directly from remote location via Internet.
 In the early days, only software was available on-demand and was called hosted service.
 Today this mode of availing resource is called cloud computing.
 In this cloud computing on-demand computing user can access all types of computing resources- hardware, software, tools and more directly the service providers.